 Balázs Scholars Transylvania Immersion Program

 Dakotta J.K.
 Alex (2011) is the third SKSM student to have gone on the Transylvanian Immersion.
-He directed and produced the video interviews on this page and the full-length documentary “The History and Modernization of the Unitarians in Transylvania“.
+He directed and produced the video interviews on this page and the full-length documentary “The History and Modernization of the Unitarians in Transylvania.”
 Dakotta, ethnically from India, is of Cochin or Malabar Jewish descent and still practices Reform Judaism today.
 He began his Master’s of Divinity (M. Div.) at the Claremont Colleges, near Los Angeles and and is completing his M.Div. program at Starr King School for the Ministry and UC Berkeley with a concentration in applied ethics and social theory, and pursuing certificates in Islamic and Jewish Education from the Center for Islamic Studies and Center for Jewish Studies.
-Dakotta works as a corporate consultant for start-ups and has started a few start-ups of his own, check out his website here (http://www.dakotta.com).

-For information about how you can help support the Balázs Scholars Program at Starr King School, contact Starr King School at 510/845-6232 or Arliss Ungar at email@example.com.
+For information about how you can help support the Balázs Scholars Program at Starr King School for the Ministry, click here.